 When they first met, António Maçanita, always defiant, made a provocative statement to David Booth which would culminate in a great friendship:

-the problem of the industry is the consultants
+the problem of the industry is the consultants.

-I felt it was time to put my knowledge into practice and so we made PRETA 2004 at Herdade da Malhadinha Nova, 60% mine, 40% David's, which ended up winning the Alentejo Trophy at the International Wine Challenge".
+I felt it was time to put my knowledge into practice so we vinified at Herdade da Malhadinha Nova, the PRETA 2004, a wine that David and I made that ended up winning the Alentejo Trophy at the International Wine Challenge.

 In 2015 Fitapreta's project makes first contact with what would become its home, The Paço Morgado de Oliveira, a 14th century Medieval Palace in Nossa Senhora da Graça do Divor, Évora.
 The land for the new winery of the Fitapreta project was acquired in 2016 and a year later this new space was inaugurated with the 2017 vintage.